Information for parents and carers

 -

-Can I purchase an assessment so that my child can practice before the assessment at school?
+Can I buy an assessment so that my child can practise?

 No – Insight assessments can only be purchased by schools and Local Education Authorities.